matchilling/com.matchilling.www/src/pages/article/2020-04-27-restful-pagination-in-spring-using-link-header/index.md

 :clap: :clap: :clap:

-## Summary
+## Summary & Best Practices

 In this tutorial, we learned how to implement RESTful pagination in Spring, discussed how to structure the API response and the importance of using the Link HTTP header.

+Finally, here are some **best practices** (which I may update over time) one should keep in mind when designing pagination for an API:
+- Always set reasonable default and maximum values for the page size.
+- This holds for sorting as well.
+Sorting the response such that newer items are returned first and older ones later, is often more performant.
+This way, clients don't need to paginate through to the end if they are interested only in newer items.
+- If your API does not support pagination today, introduce it later in a way that maintains backward compatibility (hint: the previously implementation follows that principle).
+- Return the next page URL pointing to the subsequent page of results.
+By encouraging clients to fetch the next page URL, over time, you can change your pagination strategy without breaking clients.

-The implementation of the shown examples and code snippets can be found on [GitHub](https://gist.github.com/matchilling/07ba65800a3b0770b7a52d0d868d0f0b).
+*The implementation of the shown examples and code snippets can be found on [GitHub](https://gist.github.com/matchilling/07ba65800a3b0770b7a52d0d868d0f0b).*